-Identified gifted students transferring into the district and who have records of comparable testing may be eligible for provisional placement in the program.
+Identified GT students transferring into the district who have records of comparable testing may be eligible for provisional placement in the program.
 A selection committee will review the results and observe the student's performance prior to continued placement or recommended exit from the program.Parents or students may appeal any final decision of the selection committee regarding selection for, or removal, from the program.
 Appeals are first made to the campus selection committee.
 Subsequent appeals are made to the Chief Academic and Technology Officer at JISD Central Office.

 - Students who attend the G/T Center in grades 1-5 will be expected to maintain an 85% or above average in all core subjects.
 This will be monitored each six weeks.
 If a student’s grade(s) fall below this standard, the student will still retain GT status; however, will not be eligible to receive services from the Center until the grades meet the 85% or above standard.
 The grades will be examined using the 3 week progress report or report card.

 - Students who attend the G/T Center in grades 1-5 will be expected to maintain an E or S in citizenship in all core subjects.
 This will be monitored each six weeks.
 If a student’s citizenship grade(s) fall below this standard, the student will still retain GT status; however, will not be eligible to receive services from the Center until the citizenship grades meet the E or S standard.
 The grades will be examined using the 3 week progress report or report card.

 - Secondary students must be enrolled in an honors, PreAP, AP, or dual credit course to maintain GT status.